EuroLinux/eurolinux-migration-scripts/README.md

 ## Switch to an older EuroLinux minor release

-Use the `-r` option and specify the `vault.repo` file in this repository.
+Use the `-r` option and specify the `vault/vault-MAJOR.MINOR.repo` file in this repository.
 It's an example of a configuration that uses our Vault for installation of older packages so you can migrate from an Enterprise Linux 8.4 to EuroLinux 8.4.
 Adjust the minor release in that file, so it suits your needs.

 ## Troubleshooting